ChrisDV2000/MSE352_micro_pro2/readme.txt

             used to transmit data and we have 8 bits to transmit we send the data in two 4 bit chuncks on P1.4-P1.7 with two clock cycles.
 We then wait for the busy flag to clear and the LCD display displays the character.

+        Lock Down

+            To implement the lock down I put the keypad code in a loop with a register that had counted down everytime the loop ran.
+This allowed us to have 3 password attempts and then go into a 3 min lock down.
+After the lock down the main code repeated and the user got 3 more tries.
+The 3 min delay was also implemented when the user got the password right the door remained "unlocked" for 3 min and then "locks" and goes back to the beginning of the code.

 Aqeeb: